 The new Teeling Distillery in Dublin was the first new distillery in Ireland to open in 125 years in 2015 by Jack and Stephen Teeling, whose father John Teeling founded the Cooley Distillery in 1987.
 However, the Teeling family’s relationship with whiskey started way back in 1782 when ancestors of the current generation started a distillery in Marrowbone Lane.

 Arguably the best distillery in Dublin, Teeling is a popular attraction, welcoming over 350,000 visitors per year.
 The Teeling Whiskey Distillery offers fully guided tours in which visitors can see all the stages involved in producing Irish whiskey.
-Guided tasting is also offered with a whiskey expert and there are a variety of tasting experiences to choose from.
+Guided tasting is also offered with a whiskey expert and there is a variety of tasting experiences to choose from.

 Tours operate daily from 10am to 5.40pm and cost between €15 and €150.